Summary

 Jason Statham is one of the most popular stars working in Hollywood today, yet his career hasn’t always been plain sailing.
 Between major blockbusters like the Fast and Furious franchise, The Meg series, and standalone hits like The Beekeeper, Statham has built a well-earned reputation on the back of hugely enjoyable, crowd-pleasing action.
 But Statham’s strength is not necessarily consistency.
 While he’s proven his ability to spearhead popular projects, Statham is seemingly just as capable of picking duds.
 Among his multitude of critical and commercial flops, one Statham movie stands head and shoulders above the rest.

-- Sweet Reincarnation Season 1 Episode 7 Release Date and Time, Countdown, When Is It Coming Out?
+- Running Wild with Bear Grylls Season 2 Episode 6 Release Date and Time, Countdown, When is it Coming Out?

 In the Name of the King